Razyapoo/KGBClusteringDocumentation/research_documentation.md

 <h2 id="grouping-of-clusters-extension">4.
 Grouping of clusters</h2>

 The "Grouping of clusters" algorithm first clusters the nodes into a [cluster](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#cluster), and then collapses that cluster into a single group node.
-The clustering of nodes is determined based on the [hierarchical class](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-class), the parent node, the [level of the hierarchy](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-level) in which the node resides, and the visual class (with respect to the order).
+The clustering of nodes is determined based on the [hierarchical class](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-class), the parent node, the [level of the hierarchy](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-level) in which the node resides, and the visual class.
+Full description of the approach is available [here](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#grouping-of-clusters).

 The visual configuration is extended with [visual layout constraints](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#visual-layout-constraint) which can be used to restrict the way the knowledge graph is visualized.
 To support visual layout constraints, we extend the Knowledge Graph Visual Browser ontology with new terms.